nmtarr/SEWoodyWetlandAnalysis/ReadMe.rst

 CODE
 https://github.com/nmtarr/SEWoodyWetlandAnalysis
-These scripts can be run in this to perform an analysis of GAP habitat maps, range data, PAD, and GAP Land Cover:
+These scripts can be run in this order to perform an analysis of GAP habitat maps, range data, PAD, and GAP Land Cover.
+Scripts with the same numbers can be run at the same times.
+Alternatively, see "Run Analysis.ipynb" for a linear sequence.

-1. GetStudyRegionSpeciesList.py
 1. DevelopSEWW-MUList.py
 2. MapSEWW.py
-3. MaskSpeciesRichness
-3. CalculatePercentHabitatInSEWW.py
+3. GetStudyRegionSpeciesList.py
-4. CompareRichness
+4. MaskSpeciesRichness.py
-4. SummarizeOverlap.py
+4. CalculatePercentHabitatInSEWW.py
-5. MapSEWWSpeciesRichness.py
+5. CompareRichness.py
-5. BuildPyramids.py
+5. SummarizeOverlap.py
+6. MapSEWWSpeciesRichness.py
-5. AssessProtection.py
+6. AssessProtection.py
+7. BuildPyramids.py

 TESTS
 see Tests.ipynb